JOYA; ARTIST IN RESIDENCE

 Artists-in-residence engage not just with landscape, but with process: of restoration, listening, and imagining alternatives to extraction and decline.
 Los Vélez is a collaborator, archive, and provocation.

 During the course of this residency I was able to create an archive of plant-based film developers from flora within the local ecologies of Almería.
 I was thinking a lot about time and whether I wanted to mark its passage or just acknowledge it.
 I was wondering whether time needed to be perceived or if it just enjoyed the act of doing and undoing without the recognition.
 Time has a lot of conversations in the dark.
-You can still feel time when you close your eyes.
+I Thought about the art of forgetting, and Tehching hsieh saying ‘A little bit of failure is good for the system’.

 During the end of my stay I was fortunate enough to share DIY workshops with participating artists.